wetransform/inspire-extensions/models/_posts/2016-04-19-sosi-planned-landuse.markdown

 modelStatsSizeProps:    0
 ---

-This model was created as part of the revision of Norwegian Planned Land Use model version 4.5, if possibl in alignment with INSPIRE PLU.
+This model was created as part of the revision of Norwegian Planned Land Use model version 4.5, where possible in alignment with INSPIRE PLU.

 The model was stored in a national UML model repository with SVN, with a copy of the INSPIRE and ISO 191xx models in addition to other national models.